jaredtritz/jsonsails-readthedocs/source/vision/index.rst

 Online marketplace
 ^^^^^^^^^^^^^^^^^^

-One way to grant permission is in exchange for payment.
-When you build something, sell it!
-Or, when you want to use something, buy it!
-Of course JSonSails supports free transactions, but we've also integrated the the ability to charge others by credit card for use of a resource.
-If we've collected on a payment via credit card, then at the end of each month we'll settle up with the Payee via checks in the mail.
+JSonSails integrates permission and payments so that when you build something, you can sell it!
+Conversely, when you use something from user data to configuring a module, perhaps you'll buy it rather than build your own!
+Of course JSonSails supports free transactions, but we've integrated the the ability to charge others by credit card for use of a resource.
+We collected payments via credit card, and reconcile with the Payee each month by sending checks in the mail.

 Technical developers
 ^^^^^^^^^^^^^^^^^^^^